Karti Chidambaram: Personal life

 Karti Chidambaram is married to Srinidhi Rangarajan, a Bharathanatyam dancer and physician who works with the Apollo Hospitals Group in Chennai.
 They have a daughter, Aditi Nalini Chidambaram.
 On 3 August 2020, Chidambaram tested positive for COVID-19.

 Other activities and memberships

 Karti Chidambaram has been associated with tennis for over three decades.
 He is the Secretary-General of the Indian Tennis Players Association (ITPA).
 He has held the position of Chairman of the Organising Committee for Chennai Open and was a former vice-president of the All India Tennis Association.
 He is currently the vice-president for the Tamil Nadu Tennis Association.

 He is also the President of the Tenpin Bowling Federation of India and Chief Patron of the All India Karate-Do Federation.
 He is a member of the inaugural class of the India Leadership Initiative (ILI) of the Aspen Institute, Chairman of the Asia 21 India Chapter of The Asia Society, co-founder of the Chennai Chapter of Young Entrepreneurs Organisation, and co-founder of www.karuthu.com (an "Online Public Opinion Forum").

-Karti Chidambaram is the Founder and Convenor of G67, a platform of like-minded, educated, aspirational youth of Tamil Nadu (born after the year 1967) to voice their opinion and champion relevant social causes.

-Law suits
+Karti Chidambaram founded the platform G67.